 Brite Ride Foam Bike Wash

 - Sprays on as a foam which avoids run-off

 - Price (500ml): £6.99 / $8.48 / AU$10.99

 - Concentrated so a little goes a long way, or can be diluted down

 - Also works on disc brakes

 Maxima SC1 Polish

-- Helps keeps the bike looking shiny and fresh
+- Helps keep the bike looking shiny and fresh

 - Also lubricates suspension